drummondlab/drummondlab.github.io/team/_posts/2014-09-30-rohan-goyal.md

 github:
 scholar:
 image: /assets/images/team/rohan-goyal.png
-alum: false
+alum: true
 ---
-Rohan is a U.Chicago freshman who joined the group in 2014.
+Rohan is a U.Chicago junior who worked with the group from 2014--2016.